LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 ## It’s all about the curve { #curve }

-Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task (again from the user's perspective, nothing to do with implementation complexity), and the Y axis the cognitive and/or physical **effort** users need to expend to accomplish their task using a given interface.
+Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task (again from the user's perspective, nothing to do with implementation complexity), and the vertical axis the cognitive and/or physical **effort** users need to expend to accomplish their task using a given interface.

 Following Kay’s maxim guarantees these two points:
 - _Simple things being easy_ guarantees a point on the lower left (low use case complexity → low user effort).
 - _Complex things being possible_ guarantees a point _somewhere_ on the far right.
-The lower down the better, but higher up is **acceptable**.
+The lower down, the better — but higher up is **acceptable**.

 <figure class="outlined width-m">
   <object data="images/curve-alankay.svg"></object>